About the project

 Special thanks to Action for M.E., which has offered time and expert advice on fundraising, and the charities Long Covid SOS, Long Covid Support and 25% M.E.
 Group for their encouragement.

-A rapidly emerging condition caused by COVID-19 that is increasingly seen as a post-viral fatigue syndrome akin to M.E..
-Last year, it was estimated that 1.3 million people in the UK – over 2% of the population – were living with Long Covid symptoms.
+Long Covid is a rapidly emerging condition caused by COVID-19 that is increasingly seen as a post-viral fatigue syndrome akin to ME.
+In 2024, it was estimated that 1.3 million people in the UK – over 2% of the population – were living with Long Covid symptoms.

 Long Covid has a wide range of symptoms that may arise due to virus-induced organ infection.
-Many of these symptoms align with those experienced by people with ME/CFS
+Many of these symptoms align with those experienced by people with ME

 For more information on Long Covid, visit Long COVID SOS and Long COVID Support.